TrianePeart/Triane-portfolio-project-proposal/README.md

 Your proposal is to be submitted AFTER the Portfolio Project Requirements and Repo have been shared with you in class.

+## Proposal:
+I am creating a writing app where people can post their writing.

+**USER STORIES**

+1. As a User, I will be greeted by a log-in modal on the landing page that asks for email, password or signup.

+> If user does not have an account they will be redirected to sign up giving their username, email, and password.
+If they do have an account they will be navigated to the home page.

+2. As a User, I will see several useful articles on display as well as a button that navigates the user to a create page or (write section) where they can create, post, edit and delete articles.

+3. As a User, I will be able to click and read the articles available.

+4. As a User, I can utilize the search bar on the home page to find as well as filter articles by topics.

+**Stretch features**

+1. As a User, when navigated to the create page, I will be taken to a form that counts words entered as well as suggests synonyms from a dictionary API while writing

+1. As a user, I will be able to log in to my account which allows me to edit and delete only my work.

+1. As a user, I can bookmark works that I enjoy.

+1. As a user, I will be navigated to a TOS upon signup that suggests against copy infringement and protects admin from legal.

+1. As a user pronouns will be available on profile.

+1. As a user, I will see a comment, like, and view feature.

 Please submit your proposal in a **group message with JD && Carlos** via Slack.